phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.optimizer.nelder_mead.md

 * `compute` (string, optional): compute options to use for the forward model.
 * `expose_lnlikelihoods` (bool, optional, default=False): whether to expose
-    the initial and final lnlikelihoods in the solution (will result in 2 additional forward model calls)
+    the initial and final lnprobabilities in the solution (will result in 2 additional forward model calls)
 * `fit_parameters` (list, optional, default=[]): parameters (as twigs) to optimize.